+There are many things you can do to speed up the process of getting a divorce.
 You need to understand up front that every jurisdiction has established timeframes that may include waiting periods before a divorce can be finalized.

 Another factor beyond your control is that courts often times have backlogs, and even in a simple divorce which must be signed off by a judge, you could see a bit of a delay before this happens.

 You can get a quick divorce (in relative terms) if you do several things.

 First, determine with your spouse what kind of divorce you will be seeking.

 An uncontested divorce where both spouses are in agreement with all the settlement terms will generally only require a quick review by a judge prior to granting a final decree.

 Make sure you get all the forms you need for your particular divorce and that they are filled out accurately and completely before you file them.

 Missing or wrong information will cause delays and could add weeks or months to the process.

 When you file, be sure you bring funds to pay for the filing fees that will be required.